zhangzc1115/d3-exercises/README.md

 Visualization Programming using d3
 ==============

-3 simple exercises of varying degrees of difficulty done for an Information Visualization course in Spring 2013.
-Descriptions of the exercise will be provided here while the working solution that I've completed for the course will be in the HTML files of this repo.
+3 simple exercises of varying degrees of difficulty done for an Information Visualization course.
+The working exercises are available <a href="http://kaizora.github.io/d3-exercises/">here</a>.
+Instructions of the exercise are below.

-Our class used “Interactive Data Visualization for the Web” by Scott Murray and <a href="https://github.com/alignedleft/d3-book">his repo of examples</a> as a reference, and I highly recommend it.
+I encourage attempting these exercises without looking at the source code, but instead, read Scott Murray's book, “Interactive Data Visualization for the Web”, and use his <a href="https://github.com/alignedleft/d3-book">examples</a> as reference.

 Exercise 1:
 ==============